 Gun Control Regulations are as American as Apple Pie

-After the mass shooting in Virginia Beach in June, Governor Northam called a special session of the legislature to consider new gun regulations in Virginia.
-The response from Republicans was fairly predictable; new laws would do nothing to reduce gun violence and would violate the Second Amendment.
+After a mass shooting in Virginia Beach in 2019, Virginia passed new firearms regulations meant to decrease gun violence in the state.
+During the legislative debate on these measures, Republicans made their usual arguments; new laws would do nothing to reduce gun violence and would violate the Second Amendment.

 Bluefield Daily Telegraph: “Let me just say my position has been very clear,” [VA] Senator Ben Chaffin, R-Russell, told the Bluefield Daily Telegraph. “ I support the Second Amendment which guarantees our right to bear arms without infringement.
 I will oppose and fight any attempt to restrict our constitutional rights.
 I will likewise oppose and fight any attempt to violate our due process as guaranteed as guaranteed by the United States and Virginia Constitutions.”